 If you're wondering if muay thai is a good workout, you probably haven't tried the martial art yet — because the answer is a very loud, undeniable "yes."
 The national sport of Thailand is also known as the "art of eight limbs," since you can strike using your fists, elbows, shins and knees (four x two = eight limbs).

-"Muay thai is a full-body workout that conditions your heart, tones your muscles and challenges your mind," says Raquel Harris, six-time muay thai champion, co-owner of Strike'ng Fitness and trainer at Hit House, New York's first boutique muay thai studio.
+"Muay thai is a full-body workout that conditions your heart, tones your muscles and challenges your mind," says Raquel Harris, five-time muay thai champion.
 "You're constantly engaging and tightening your core when delivering punches, kicks, knees and elbows."